Daniel-CG-Wright/ExamPaperProject/README.md

 It also provides a UI with some options to help with revision, such as random question generation, exam paper generation and a question bank containing all the questions, and allowing them to be filtered.

+## Important
+This program runs a subprocess call to run pip if the required dependencies are not found on the Python environment.
+They are found in RunFrontend.py
+If you wish, you may delete these if you are scared of them.
+However, the program will still not run without the dependencies.

 ## Acknowledgements:
 - Thank you very much to Muhie for having the idea of converting markschemes from PDFs to Word docs, this allowed for markscheme processing.
 He also developed the Anki conversion to allow for Anki decks, and also suggeted using SQLite, making the program a lot easier